 Baader MaxBright II Binoviewer with Case

-- Can be used with 1.25"-eyepieces up to focal lengths of 35mm
+- Long focal length 1.25"-eyepieces up to focal lengths of 35mm can be used

 - Ergonomically designed ClickLock® eyepiece clamps with diopter adjustment

 - Baader Astro T-2 System™ connector thread (M 42 x 0.75) and Zeiss micro-bayonet for the shortest possible connection to (almost) all existing telescope systems

 - Short optical tube length of 110 mm (+/- 1 mm tolerance)

 - Low weight: 595g (200g lighter than Mark V)